-Testcontainers is now since almost a year part of my core testing libraries set.
+Testcontainers is now for almost a year part of my core testing libraries set.
 It allows you to control Docker containers for external parts of your application (e.g. database or messaging queue).
 This helps a lot when you write integration tests.
 The integration of Testcontainers with Spring Boot and JUnit is excellent and they improve it even more with every release.
-When you use Testcontainers for your integration test, you'll recognize some delay when you launch the test.
-With the 1.12.3 release, they introduced a new feature (in alpha stage) to reuse containers.
-This improves the time spent for your integration tests and accelerates your build time.
+When you use Testcontainers for your integration test, you'll recognize some delays when you launch the test.
+With the 1.12.3 release, they introduced a new feature (in alpha stage) to reuse existing containers.
+Let's see how we can use this new feature to reduce the time spent on integration tests for shorter build times.

 Update: You can now find a visual demo of this Testcontainers feature on YoutTube.

-To demonstrate reusable containers with Testcontainers for a Spring Boot project, I'm using an application that requires a PostgreSQL database.
+To demonstrate reusable containers with Testcontainers, we're using a sample Spring Boot application that connects to a PostgreSQL database.

 The application exposes one endpoint which retrieves all todos from the database.
 Testing is done with JUnit 5 (Jupiter) that is part of the Spring Boot Starter Test dependency (aka. swiss-army knife for testing Spring applications):

-Furthermore, I'm using the Maven Failsafe plugin to run the integration tests separated from the unit tests:
+Furthermore, we're using the Maven Failsafe plugin to run the integration tests separated from our unit tests:

 1 2 3 4 5 6 7 8 9 10 11 12 13 | <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-failsafe-plugin</artifactId> <version>3.0.0-M5</version> <executions> <execution> <goals> <goal>integration-test</goal> <goal>verify</goal> </goals> </execution> </executions> </plugin> |

-By following the default convention, your integration tests need the postfix IT
+By following the default convention, our integration tests need the postfix IT

 and the Failsafe plugin will pick them up automatically.

-To enable the reuse of containers with Testcontainers, your setup needs the following:
+To enable the reuse of containers with Testcontainers, we have the following requirements:

 - use